MIGG-NTU/MIG_Docs/source/information/notes.rst

 - After a member leaves NTU, please delete his/her email from Google email group.

-- After a member leaves NTU, please update his/her information in `MIG members <https://migg-ntu.github.io/MIG_Docs/info-migg/info.html#current-members>`_ and `MIG Homepage <https://personal.ntu.edu.sg/tongping/#people>`_.
+- After a member leaves NTU, please update his/her information in :ref:`MIG Current Members <subsec:MIG-currnet-members>` and `MIG Homepage <https://personal.ntu.edu.sg/tongping/#people>`_.

 - After a member leaves NTU, please click **reply to all** in Prof. Shengji Wei's paper reading notice email, and delete the member's email in the receiver list.
 Please clarify in the main text that "This email is just to delete XXX XXX in the email list because he/she has left NTU".
 After the email is sent, the member will not receive their paper reading notice email anymore.